Filmmaking Tools & Gears to make an Independent Film on a Budget

 9. External Monitor

-For you to decide on getting an external monitor, you need to consider the requirement of the monitor.
+For you to decide on getting an external monitor, you need to consider the requirements of the monitor, such as frame rate compatibility and whether it supports 4K recording.

 Whether you want it for just displaying the image, or it has both displays and records the image or, whether you want it to display and transmit it simultaneously and wirelessly – this determines the kind of monitor you should get.

 External monitors can help produce external output that offers a higher depth or sub-sampled chroma than solely the internal recording features of the cameras.
+This piece of equipment is essential if you’re aiming for professional-quality production.
 Feelworld FW568 is a nice option.

 FEATURES: